AisakaJerry/Intern/README.md

    Response：
    {
       "type": "1 or 2 or 3",
-      # The value could be 1，2，3。
+      # The value would be 1, 2 or 3
       # 1:Find the right answer，rate>0.92
       # 2: not sure，rate>0.5
       # 3: The sentense doesn't make any sense
       "question1":"question1",
       "question2":"question2",
       "question3":"question3",